jhinnbay/mwa-website/README.md

   - The marketplace and ecosystem for books and authorship promote reading and writing comprehension.
   - Values intellectuals and academics, ensuring Crypto and NFTs become digestible for college students.

+LibraryManagement.sol
+Handles the addition, verification, and storage of educational resources using IPFS and DAO governance.

+DAOGovernance.sol
+Manages the voting process and governance actions using Chainlink VRF and Automation.

+TreasuryManagement.sol
+Manages the DAO's funds, integrating Chainlink Data Feeds and Functions for financial transactions.

 ## Built with:

 - Polygon Amoy